Tesla's Warranty Expense And What It Means To Its Future

 How does this trend compare to those of Tesla's competitors?

-For the purposes of this article, I selected BMW (OTCPK:BMWYY), the publicly traded parent company of Mercedes-Benz (OTCPK:DDAIF), and Audi (OTCPK:AUDVF), as these companies are the major players in the niche luxury market in which Tesla has participated in the last three years with Model S and Model X. In addition, I also included General Motors (GM) and Ford (F) since Tesla will soon enter the mass-market segment with Model 3.
+For the purposes of this article, I selected BMW (OTCPK:BMWYY), the publicly traded parent company of Mercedes-Benz (OTCPK:DDAIF), and Audi (OTCPK:AUDVF), as these companies are the major players in the niche luxury market in which Tesla has participated in the last three years with the Model S and Model X. In addition, I also included General Motors (GM) and Ford (F) since Tesla will soon enter the mass-market segment with the Model 3.
 Readers should also note that most industry participants report warranty expense on an annual basis, whereas this information is available quarterly to Tesla shareholders.

 BMW